A Travel Price Comparison for Families, Couples, and Backpackers Rio de Janeiro vs. Merida for Attractions, Food, Nightlife, and Backpackers

 A week in Rio de Janeiro or Merida?

-Travelers enjoy the shopping and museums when visiting the festive big city of Rio de Janeiro.
+Travelers enjoy the shopping and museums when visiting the colorful big city of Rio de Janeiro.
 This city offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

 Travelers enjoy the shopping and museums when visiting the city of Merida.
 Make sure you visit the old town while you're here.
 Your budget might influence how long you stay.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.